 9. An overprotective boyfriend would be restrictive

 Try to nip such tendencies in the bud because, if you let him, an overprotective boyfriend will keep at it till he has you cornered with no space to breathe.
 Nothing kills a loving relationship faster than the feeling of dating a control freak.
+This reminds us of the overprotective and bossy character of Christian Grey from Fifty Shades of Grey.

 10. Tries to stop you from wearing what you like